diehlpk/thesis-template/README.md

 About
 =====

-Unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at the University of Stuttgart, Computer Science.
+LaTeX template for Master, Bachelor, Diploma, and Student Thesis with exmaples for algorithms, equations, figures, tables and bibliography.

 More information at https://github.com/diehlpk/thesis-template